SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us003/01.requirements-engineering/Readme.md

 >
 > **Answer:** According to the Portuguese law a name should contain at maximum six words

-> **Question:** Should we consider valid only the birthdates in which the collaborator has more than 18 years?
+> **Question:** Should we consider valid only the birthdate in which the collaborator has more than 18 years?
 >
 > **Answer:** Yes

 > **Question:** What should be the format for the phone number?
 9 numbers?
 >
-> **Answer:** validating 9 digits will be acceptable; validating with international format would be excelent.
+> **Answer:** validating 9 digits will be acceptable; validating with international format would be excellent.

 > **Question:** What is the format for the numbers from the id doc types?
 >